 11. Check at least two references, one of which is the pastor.

-For adult camp or overnight volunteers, in addition to 1-8, CEF must: 12.
+For adult volunteers serving at camp or overnight events, in addition to 1-8, CEF must: 12.
 Check at least two references, one of which is the pastor.

 Criminal Background Check Screening Rules Check references in cases where the applicant has a criminal record or other red flag that does not necessarily disqualify him/her from participation in CEF ministries.